davidemerson/nnix.com/content/projects/2023-12-dotfiles.md

 fc-cache
 ```

 Keep salt-minion from starting (unnecessary since we're using salt-check).
-Use your editor of choice to comment out the pkg_scripts=salt_minion line in /etc/rc.conf.local.
+Use your editor of choice to comment out the `pkg_scripts=salt_minion` line in `/etc/rc.conf.local`.

-Make your hostname appropriate by editing /etc/myname with the editor of your choice.
+Make your hostname appropriate by editing `/etc/myname` with the editor of your choice.

 Reboot
 ```